hank/life/docs/NewConstitution.markdown

 persons/things to be seized.

 ###5.
 One has an unlimited right to contract
 One may form any agreement with any number of other people for any reason.
+Any rights used for bargaining in an agreement may be reclaimed at any time, and no legal recourse may be taken to punish this act.
 Agreements formed under coercion may be invalidated by a jury in a court of law.
 In the case that any party bound by the contract does not hold up the agreed-upon terms, the contract may be challenged in a court of law, and appropriate reparations may be decided by a jury.

+###6.
+Rights cannot consist of services or materials
+Any proposed right that demands a service from anyone for any reason is invalid because it would invalidate the right to free action of the proposed service provider.
+Any proposed right that demands products from anyone for any reason is invalid because it would invalidate the right to property of the proposed caregiver.

+###7.